emberjs/website/source/blog/2019-01-18-the-ember-times-issue-81.md

 Be kind,

-Chris Ng, Ryan Mark, Jessica Jordan, the crowd and the Learning Team
+Chris Ng, Ryan Mark, Jessica Jordan and the Learning Team